Wearable Rituals and Seasonal Affective Disorder: A Winter Self-Care Guide

 Frequently Asked Questions

-Can I use wellness patches with antidepressants?
+Can I wear wellness patches with antidepressants?